One of my top ten pubs

 19 Upper Mall, Hammersmith, London W6 9TA

-I defy you to pass the Dove without stopping to admire and wondering: “Shall I go in?”
+I defy you to pass the Dove without pausing to wonder: “Shall I go in?”
 Everything about this cosy old pub screams; “Pick me, pick me!”
 Maybe it’s the blackboards outside that actually say: “Come in”.
 It isn’t rocket science but if you give people a reason to call in they just might.
 A pub with a sign outside saying: “Great food served here” tells you nothing.
 But for a moment you will find yourself thinking: “Hmm.
 GREAT food.
 That’s my favourite kind”.

 EST: 1790s.
 Monarch: George III

 The Dove has many historical claims to fame being reportedly the site of lovers’ trysts between Charles II and his mistress Nell Gwyn.
 However, Charles died in 1685 and the Dove only became a pub in the late 1700s.
 So either he time-travelled or those romantic encounters occurred during the Dove’s previous incarnation as a coffee house.
 Mind you, some sources say the management only started serving coffee in 1740 and the Merry Monarch was long dead even by then, so the reports are somewhat confused to say the least.
 The pub is also said to be the place where Scottish poet and playwright James Thompson wrote the words to Rule Britannia! in the 18th century.
 And famous 20th century customers have included American author Ernest Hemingway and English literary critic Graham Greene.

 The public bar is reputedly Britain’s smallest and measures a mere 4ft by 7ft 10in.
 Some say it was built to allow the landlord to gain a full liquor licence since two bars were needed to fulfil the criteria.
 There is no real proof to this story but the tiny addition certainly enhances the quaint, doll’s house-feel of this attractive riverside pub.